-For some screen printers, using illustrator to separate colors can be overwhelming at times.
-Luckily, the main roadblock people run into is but is over-thinking the process.
-In this video, I will show a simple way to separate a design using some key tools in Illustrator.
+For some screen printers, using Illustrator to separate colors can be overwhelming at times.
+Luckily, the main roadblock people run into is over-thinking the process.
+In this video, Luke Ryerkerk shows a simple way to separate a design using some key tools in Illustrator.

-First, I’ll open up the Illustrator file and make sure my workspace is setup correctly.
-(You could also open a new document and import the Illustrator file).
-I like to use the pre-made Printing and Proofing workspace in Illustrator.
-This sets me up with all the tools I need to do my separations.
-Then, we’ll make sure our art board matches the size of the film we’re printing.
-This helps make sure I am designing and separating only on the size of film I’ll be printing on.
-The final thing I’ll do is make sure my rulers are turned on.
-Press Ctr+R to make sure this is the case.
-Rulers are very useful during separations and design of screen printed artwork.
+First, Luke opens the Illustrator file to make sure the workspace is set up correctly.
+Luke likes to use the premade Printing and Proofing workspace in Illustrator.
+This includes all the tools he needs to do separations.
+Then, Luke makes sure the artboard matches the size of the film he’s printing.
+This helps make sure he is designing and separating only the size of the film he’ll be printing on.
+The final step is to make sure rulers are turned on.
+Press “Ctrl/Command” and “R” to make sure this is the case.
+Rulers are useful during the separations and design of screen printed artwork.

-When I open the file, I first will look at the type/fonts used.
-If you are opening a file with fonts that you do not have you will be prompted by Illustrator to find and install them or replace those elements with existing fonts.
+When Luke opens the file, he takes a look at the type/fonts used.
+If you’re opening a file with fonts you don’t have on your program, you will be prompted by Adobe® Illustrator to find and install them or replace those elements with existing fonts.